-- To audit the performance and to confirm the accuracy of the CA's processes and ceremonies; - To register all sensitive operations; - To investigate procedural fraud suspects; - To regularly verify the functionality of the security controls (alarm devices, access control devices, fire sensors, etc.) present in the several environments; - To register the results of all the actions they perform; - To assume the role of "System Auditor", - To validate that all used resources are secure; - To verify periodically the integrity of the Custody Environments, ensuring that the respective artefacts are found there8 and are duly identified; - To verify periodically the records/logs of the CA;
+- To regularly verify the functionality of the security controls (alarm devices, access control devices, fire sensors, etc.) present in the several environments; - To register the results of all the actions they perform; - To assume the role of "System Auditor", - To validate that all used resources are secure; - To verify periodically the integrity of the Custody Environments, ensuring that the respective artefacts are found there and are duly identified; - To verify periodically the records/logs of the CA.